Le Petit Spirou

 The Spirou et Fantasio album La jeunesse de Spirou from 1987 became the launching pad for the spin-off series Le Petit Spirou.

-Le Petit Spirou (De Kleine Robbe; "Young Spirou") is a popular Belgian comic strip created by Tome and Janry in 1987.
+Le Petit Spirou (De Kleine Robbe; "Young Spirou") is a popular Belgian comic series created by Tome and Janry in 1987.
 The series developed from La jeunesse de Spirou (1987), a Spirou & Fantasio album in which Tome and Janry (at the time the authors of the series) set to imagine Spirou's youth.
 It was developed into a spin-off series shortly afterwards and the authors have focused on it ever since the controversy created after their final Spirou et Fantasio album, Machine qui rêve (1998).
 New albums are among the bestselling French-language comics, with 330,000 copies for the latest one.

 In addition to continuing to develop the character in the spirit of previous Spirou et Fantasio author Franquin, in this series Tome and Janry paid homage to Franquin's manner of animating the gag's signature.

 Plot

 This series details the antics of the character as an elementary schoolboy.
-A lot of the gags center around the character's interest in the opposite sex, most notably he and his pals coming up with ways of spying on the girls' showers and dressing room.
+A lot of the gags center around the character's interest in the opposite sex, most notably he and his pals coming up with ways of spying on the girls' showers and dressing rooms.
 Other topics concern religion and the contradictions and absurdities of the adult world.
 It is generally acknowledged that, psychologically speaking, the character in Le Petit Spirou has little in common with the clean-cut adult he will become.